Vision-Gate/team-agreement/README.md

   * Team stand ups in the morning, afternoon, and evening where we each take turns discussing our goals and progress.
 * How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
   * We all feel confident in our ability to speak up.
+  * Each day we will be assigned tasks in the morning, and it’s expected that we complete those tasks by EOD.
+We will work after hours if we are not done with our featured tasks for the day.

 ### Work Plan

 * How will you identify tasks, assign tasks, know when they are complete, and manage work in general?
+ * These are our primary roles, but we will all jump around.
+We all plan to pair program throughout the week.
+  * Lydia: Frontend & CSS
+  * AJ: Frontend
+  * Leaundrae: Backend
+  * Barrett: Backend

-What project management tool will be used?
+* What project management tool will be used?
   * Trello!
 Try to make big picture goals as a team on Monday, and set smaller daily goals each morning before we work.